Mohammed-Ryiad-Eiadeh/GeniGraph_Implementation_Project/README.md

 Send email to the following authors for any question about this work, and it is our pleasure to ansawer your question.

-Mohammad Aleiadeh, mraleiad@iu.edu or maleiade@purude.edu
+Mohammad Aleiadeh, mraleiad@iu.edu or maleiade@purdue.edu

 dr. Mustafa Abdallah, mabdall@iu.edu or abdalla0@purdue.edu